-Complete instructions on how the site is to administer, and how the patient is requested to complete the questionnaires is explained in the Operations Manual.
+Complete instructions on how the site is to administer, and how the patient is requested to complete the questionnaires is explained in the Operations Manual and eCRF guidelines.

-8.8 Health System Resource Use
+8.8 Health Economics and System Resource Use

 Resource use is an important secondary endpoint for this trial and will be assessed at any time a melanoma recurrence is diagnosed, regularly throughout the study for the first year and at Month 24 or until the participant withdraws consent or death occurs.
 All hospitalisations and other interventions will be captured in order to measure resource use.